cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/manage-notifications.md

 On the **Notifications** page, you can select to view unread or all notifications.

 - To mark all notifications as read, select **Mark all as read**.
-- To mark a single notification as read, select the checkmark icon ✔️.
+- To mark a single notification as read, select the dot icon •.

 ![View all notifications](/deepdive/NotificationsPage.png "View all notifications")